Should you discover any PHP compatibility issue in ADOdb, kindly report it in our tracker.

-Please note that there are no plans to implement PHP 7 support in ADOdb legacy versions (5.19 and older).
+Please note that there are no plans to fix PHP compatibility issues in ADOdb Legacy versions (5.20 and older).

 Users have reported that upgrading from releases 5.00 (released in 2007) and higher have been reasonably easy, but that earlier versions may require substantial adjustments, due to design considerations in ADOdb version 4.
 If you need guidance, use any of the support methods listed on the main page.

-In order to migrate their products from custom older versions of ADOdb back to the core product and take advantage of the active development of the product, as well as PHP 7 compatibility, a number of users have submitted their custom functionality to be integrated into core.
+In order to migrate their products from custom older versions of ADOdb back to the core product and take advantage of the active development of the product, as well as compatibility with PHP 7 and later, a number of users have submitted their custom functionality to be integrated into core.
 If you are in the same situation, contact us about having your feature added.